 A.2 Application Submission Deadline

-It is the applicant's responsibility to ensure that a completed application is submitted by email to research@heartandstroke.ca no later than Monday, May 1, 2023, 3:00 PM EDT.
-Any applications attempted or submitted after the deadline will NOT be accepted.
-There will be no appeal process for late submissions.
+It is the applicant's responsibility to ensure that a completed application is submitted via CIRCUlink no later than Wednesday, May 22, 2024, 3:00 PM EDT.
+CIRCUlink will not accept submissions after this deadline.